MrRobinOfficial/Guide-UnrealEngine/sections/assertions.md

     // By default, C++ and Unreal has some overloads for pointers and classes, which allows them to return as boolean. check(PC);

-    // But, if you wish to be explicit, then you have these options: check(PC != nullptr);
+    // But, if you wish to be explicit: check(PC != nullptr);
 }
 ```